ess-acppo/nsl-infra/README.md

 ### Steps to stand up a new environment:

+# Manual steps in any cloud or Datacenter
 1. Provision a ubuntu / redhat machine possibly in AWS ( or elsewhere) ( If using Vagrant Oracle VirtualBox is used to automatically provision a VM)
 1. Include the public ip/hostname and the private ip in the inventory/*your_env_name_file*
 1. Create corresponding dir and files under group_vars.
 Use the existing env dir/files as examples